 We cultivate highly motivated, independent and creative thinkers who can transfer their skills into the creative marketplace, as entrepreneurial innovators, freelance practitioners and innovative team players.
 Past graduates predominantly achieve graduate-level positions or practise as sole traders, design studio artists, exhibiting artists, museum curators, archivists, researchers, academics, community practitioners, specialist technicians and filmmakers at national and international levels.

-You will normally have an undergraduate UK honours degree or international equivalent or a degree-equivalent postgraduate diploma or a professional qualification.
+A minimum 2.2 undergraduate UK honours degree or international equivalent or a degree-equivalent postgraduate diploma or a professional qualification.
 Alternatively, you may be admitted if you can demonstrate appropriate knowledge and skills at honours degree standard.
 In addition, you may also need to submit a Digital Portfolio.

 Please apply online using the link below.
 In your personal statement please include a web address to an online portfolio containing a selection of images or videos of your past work.
 You should also explain how you would like to develop your practice during the course.